Slotman, Michel A. Department of Ecology and Evolutionary Biology, Yale University, New Haven, Connecticut.

 Powell, Jeffrey R. Department of Biology, Yale University, New Haven, Connecticut.

-Ford, E. B. Formerly, Genetics Laboratory, Department of Zoology, Oxford University, United Kingdom.
+Ford, E. B. Genetics Laboratory, Department of Zoology, Oxford University, United Kingdom.

 - Natural selection